Call us today at: 905-825-4530

 We haven’t sat down with them yet.
 Everyone is just taking a breather, a bit of a break.
 We still have a couple non-points races that we’re working on, but hope they do return.
 We have a very strong team and we’ve learned a lot and have given a lot back to the drivers.
 We think they want to continue where they left off, especially if you look at the last race where we were third and fourth and only a tenth off the top guy, which proves that we were right there.
 For 2019, we’ll go in with more experience and more time.

 View this post on Instagram

 A great weekend for @jeff.kingsley and @mdimeoracing.
 They dug deep, kept the cars clean in tough conditions.
 We're thrilled to help develop young Canadian talent and the future of motorsports in Canada. #Motorsort @policaromotorsport #Porsche @porschecanada #Porsche @imsa_racing #GT3can

 Obviously the whole team worked very hard and did a great job, so thanks to everyone.

 Alex Ellis came to us as a data engineer and reserve driver with many years of experience in championships.
 He’s great with data.
-I think without him the drivers may not have understood right away what their job was and what we expected them to do in the cars.
-I think with him they learned to drive these cars better, harder and faster.
+Without him the drivers may not have understood right away what their job was and what we expected them to do in the cars.
+With him they learned to drive these cars better, harder and faster.
 Alex was a key person and is still a key element in our motorsports team.

 Also, our Crew Chief Matt Deschamps put in countless, countless hours—often until two in the morning—to make sure the cars were perfect and there was no screw unturned, that the alignment was double checked and triple checked.
 We’re lucky to have him.